TStand90/roguelike-tutorials-website/content/tutorials/tcod/v2/part-7.md

 {{</ original-tab >}}
 {{</ codetab >}}

 We're adding the console's `clear` back to main, as well as the context's `present`.
 Also, we're calling a method that we haven't defined yet: `on_render`, but don't worry, we'll define it in a moment.
-Basically, this method tell the engine to render.
+Basically, this method tells the engine to render.

 We're also passing the `context` to `handle_events` now, because we need to call an extra method on it to capture the mouse input.